Abdul Hamid Qadri Badayuni: Leader of community

 In the Khilafat Movement, he was a member of the Central Khilafat Committee of Bombay.
 He took a stand against the Shuddhi movement, which was initiated by Hindu Arya Samajis to reconvert Indian Muslims to Hinduism.
-Abdul Hamid left the Indian National Congress and joined Markazi Tableeg al-Islam to oppose the Shuddhi Movement and actively worked to prevent the reversion of Muslims to Hinduism with Naeem-ud-Deen Muradabadi, Abdul Hafiz Qadri, Syed Peer Jamaat Ali Shah and Syed Abu al-Hasanat Qadri.
+Abdul Hamid left the Indian National Congress and joined Markazi Tableeg al-Islam to oppose the Shuddhi Movement and actively worked to prevent the reversion of Muslims to Hinduism with Naeem-ud-Deen Muradabadi, Abdul Hafiz Qadri, Peer Jamaat Ali Shah and Syed Abu al-Hasanat Qadri.

 Association with Muslim League

-He was a member of the All India Muslim League Council beginning in 1937.
-He neutralized the influence of Pro-Congress Deobandi Scholar Hussain Ahmad Madni in Sylhet and Bengal in favor of the Muslim League.
+He was a member of the All-India Muslim League Council beginning in 1937.
+He neutralized the influence of Pro-Congress Deobandi Scholar Hussain Ahmad Madani in Sylhet and Bengal in favor of the Muslim League.
 The resolution for the creation of Pakistan was adopted on March 23, 1940.
 He spoke in favor of the resolution at Minto Park, Lahore.
-At the All India Sunni Conference held at Banaras in 1946, Peer Jamaat Ali Shah declared Muhammad Ali Jinnah a Muslim and Maulana Abdul Hamid supported Syed Jamaat Ali Shah and spoke for more than 3 hours in support of Quid-e-Azam & the Muslim League.
+At the All India Sunni Conference held at Banaras in 1946, Peer Jamaat Ali Shah declared Muhammad Ali Jinnah a Muslim and Maulana Abdul Hamid supported Syed Jamaat Ali Shah and spoke for more than 3 hours in support of Quaid-e-Azam & the Muslim League.